PeterCarragher/hubs/README.md

 git checkout hubs-cloud
 npm ci
 npm run login
+Host (eg hubs.mozilla.com): vrgt.org
 npm start
 ```

+### Testing

-Then visit https://localhost:8080 (note: HTTPS is required, you'll need to accept the warning for the self-signed SSL certificate)
+After making your changes, visit https://localhost:8080 to test them locally(note: HTTPS is required, you'll need to accept the warning for the self-signed SSL certificate)

 > Note: When running the Hubs client locally, you will still connect to the development versions of our [Janus WebRTC](https://github.com/mozilla/janus-plugin-sfu) and [reticulum](https://github.com/mozilla/reticulum) servers.
 These servers do not allow being accessed outside of localhost.
 If you want to host your own Hubs servers, please check out [Hubs Cloud](https://hubs.mozilla.com/docs/hubs-cloud-intro.html).